Discover what you are naturally good at

 • Give strength-focused feedback

-• Recognize and praise your colleagues’ achievements
+• Recognize your colleagues’ achievements

+Even if you have excellent teamwork skills, you won’t go far if you’re part of a badly assembled team.
 It’s true that skilled team members with good interpersonal skills constitute the building blocks of great, functional teams.
-But thoughtful team building (which is a skill itself) is crucial if you want to form an efficient workgroup.
+Thoughtful team building (which is a skill itself) is crucial if you want to form an efficient workgroup.
+Successful team building is a complex process.
+However, employing the Belbin Team Roles framework builds better teams.
+Belbin’s theory is based on the premise that in order for a team to be effective, certain key roles must be fulfilled.

-Three distinct categories – social, thinking, and action – branch out to nine Belbin Team Roles, which are each correlated with Big Five dimensions.
+Team members’ strengths and weaknesses are assessed through a self-perception inventory, and the results place each in their best-fit role.
+Three distinct categories – social, thinking, and action – branch out to a total of nine Belbin Team Roles, which are each correlated with Big Five dimensions.

 SOCIAL ROLES